flairNLP/fundus/docs/how_to_contribute.md

 case, the correct location we're operating on is `/library/us/`.

 #### 2.
-Add an empty parser class which inherits from `BaseParser` at the desired country location in the library.
+Add an empty parser class inheriting from `BaseParser` at the designated country section in the library.
 Following the example of contributing a parser for the LA Times, we would add something like this:
 ``` python
 class LATimesParser(BaseParser):